 Flow rate is a critical parameter for monitoring and controlling the operational conditions in a variety of industries, laboratories and utility services.
 It can be linked to asset management, keeping the fluid in motion or even simple tank balancing.
-In fact, some applications require conducting accurate flow rate measurement to maintain product quality and ensure the health and safety of workers around the tank facility as inaccurate flow rate measurement or failing to take such measurement can cause serious or disastrous results.
-Hence, to accurately and effectively measure flow rate in in-compressible fluids such as water, differential pressure transducers are commonly used.
+In fact, some applications require conducting accurate flow rate measurements to maintain product quality and ensure the health and safety of workers around the tank facility as inaccurate flow rate measurements or failing to take such measurements can cause serious or disastrous results.
+Hence, to accurately and effectively measure flow rate in incompressible fluids such as water, differential pressure transducers are commonly used.

 The Calculation of Flow Rate